 Seller shall use all reasonable methods to resolve disputes with the Customer.
 Should a Chargeback dispute occur, Seller shall promptly comply with all requests for information from Square.
 Seller shall not attempt to recharge a Customer for an item that has been charged back to the Customer, even with the Customer’s consent.
 You shall have full liability for the amount of any and all successful Chargebacks (and may have conditional liability for such Chargebacks prior to their final adjudication pursuant to the Card Brand Rules).

-Seller is required to obtain an authorisation through the Square Service, in accordance with this Agreement, for each Transaction.
-The Member reserves the right to refuse to process any Transaction Data presented by Seller unless it includes a proper authorisation.
+Seller is required to obtain an authorization through the Square Service, in accordance with this Agreement, for each Transaction.
+Paymentech reserves the right to refuse to process any Transaction Data presented by Seller unless it includes a proper authorization.

 Seller is required to maintain a refund policy if Seller limits refund/exchange terms or other specific conditions for Card Transactions, Seller’s policy must be clearly provided to the Customer prior to the sale and as part of the sale confirmation process.
+Proper disclosure would include wording that is prominently displayed and states “NO REFUND, EXCHANGE ONLY” or something substantially similar and includes any special terms.
 Qualifying Seller’s refund or exchange terms does not completely eliminate Seller’s liability for a refund because consumer protection laws and Card Brand Rules frequently allow the Customer to still dispute these items.
-If the Customer is a Consumer, the policy must be consistent with the requirements of the Australian Consumer Law.
 If, under Seller’s refund policy, Seller allows a refund, Seller shall implement such refund within three (3) days of approving the Customer’s request for such refund.
 The amount of a refund cannot exceed the amount shown as the total on the original Transaction Data except by the exact amount required to reimburse the Customer for shipping charges that the Customer paid to return merchandise.
 Seller shall not accept any payment from a Customer as consideration for issuing a refund.

-This Agreement is effective upon the date Seller agrees to it (by electronically indicating acceptance of this Agreement or otherwise) and continues so long as Seller uses the Square Service or until terminated by Seller or the Member.
-This Agreement will terminate automatically upon any termination or expiration of the Terms of Service or the Payment Terms (as defined in the Terms of Service).
-This Agreement may be terminated by the Member at any time based on a breach of any of Seller’s obligations under this Agreement or the Terms of Service or based on the termination of the payment processing relationship between Square and the Member.
-In addition and without limiting the generality of the foregoing, the Member may terminate this Agreement at any time upon written notice to Seller as a result of any of the following events: (a) irregular Transactions by Seller, excessive Chargebacks or any other circumstances which, in the Member’s discretion, may increase the Member’s exposure for Seller’s Chargebacks or otherwise present an unreasonable anticipated financial, reputational or legal risk to the Member; (b) Seller fails in any material respect in performance or observance of any term, covenant, condition or agreement contained in this Agreement or the Terms of Service, including, without limitation, the funding or establishing of any reserve account which Square may require; (c) a case or other proceeding shall be commenced by or against Seller in any court of competent jurisdiction seeking relief under the Bankruptcy Act 1966 or under any other laws, domestic or foreign, relating to bankruptcy, insolvency, reorganisation, winding up or adjustment of debts, the appointment of a trustee, receiver, custodian, liquidator or the like of Seller or of all or any substantial part of the assets, domestic or foreign, of Seller and such case or proceeding shall continue undismissed or unstayed for a period of 60 consecutive days or an order granting the relief requested in such case or proceeding against Seller (including, without limitation, an order for relief under the Bankruptcy Act) shall be entered; (d) any Card Brand notifies the Member that it is no longer willing to accept Seller’s Transaction Data or requires the Member to terminate or limit this Agreement; (e) Seller or any person owning or controlling Seller’s business is listed in one or more databases of terminated or high risk Sellers maintained by the Card Brands; or (f) Seller engages in conduct that creates or could tend to create harm or loss to the goodwill of any Card Brand, the Member or Square or which otherwise may impose undue risk of harm to any Card Brand, the Member or Square.
+This Agreement is effective upon the date Seller agrees to it (by electronically indicating acceptance hereof or otherwise) and continues so long as Seller uses the Square Service or until terminated by Seller or Paymentech.
+This Agreement will terminate automatically upon any termination or expiration of your Terms of Service.
+This Agreement may be terminated by Paymentech at any time based on a breach of any of Seller’s obligations under this Agreement or the Terms of Service, or based on the termination of the payment processing relationship between Square and Paymentech.
+In addition and without limiting the generality of the foregoing, Paymentech may terminate this Agreement at any time upon written notice to Seller as a result of any of the following events: (a) irregular Transactions by Seller, excessive Chargebacks, or any other circumstances which, in Paymentech’s discretion, may increase Paymentech’s or Members’ exposure for Seller’s Chargebacks or otherwise present an unreasonable anticipated financial, reputational, or legal risk to Paymentech; (b) Seller fails in any material respect in performance or observance of any term, covenant, condition, or agreement contained in this Agreement or the Terms of Service, including, without limitation, the funding or establishing of any reserve account which Square may require; (c) a case or other proceeding shall be commenced by or against Seller in any court of competent jurisdiction seeking relief under the Bankruptcy Code or under any other laws, domestic or foreign, relating to bankruptcy, insolvency, reorganization, winding up, or adjustment of debts, the appointment of a trustee, receiver, custodian, liquidator, or the like of Seller, or of all or any substantial part of the assets, domestic or foreign, of Seller, and such case or proceeding shall continue undismissed or unstayed for a period of 60 consecutive days, or an order granting the relief requested in such case or proceeding against Seller (including, without limitation, an order for relief under the Bankruptcy Code) shall be entered; (d) any Card Brand notifies Paymentech or Member that it is no longer willing to accept Seller’s Transaction Data or requires Paymentech or Member to terminate or limit this Agreement; (e) Seller or any person owning or controlling Seller’s business is listed in one or more databases of terminated or high risk Sellers maintained by the Card Brands; or (f) Seller engages in conduct that creates or could tend to create harm or loss to the goodwill of any Card Brand, Paymentech, or Square, or which otherwise may impose undue risk of harm to any Card Brand, Paymentech or Square.
 Notwithstanding any termination of this Agreement, those terms which by their nature are intended to survive termination (including without limitation, indemnification obligations and limitations of liability) shall survive.

 Termination does not affect either party’s respective rights and obligations under this Agreement as to Transaction Data submitted before termination.